Peoples Museum in Birzeit, Palestine

 of limestone with domes.
 It has two stores, the upper storey for human

-groups, - four Christians and one Muslim, but they live together without
+and one Muslim, but they live together without any problems.
+Traditionally,

 Most of the houses in the old village are empty, and many of the beautiful

-old houses are in ruin.
+old houses are in ruins.
 Many former residents have moved into modern

 houses in Birzeit.
 The residents in the old town are mostly refugees

-The local organization Al-Rozana is working to restore and revitalize
+The local organization Al-Rozana is working for restoration of the

-the old village.
+old village and its revival.
 A few of the old houses are already restored.
-At

 place, managed by RIWAQ, The municipality of Berzeit, Birzeit University